junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### Chap.
 4

-> **Outline:** Cas sees leviathans and everything, only way out is he juice up, so in order to bring Dean back, Cas absorbs souls in purgatory (tries best to avoid leviathans so stay sane mostly), blows up a hole in purgatory to push Dean out (heal him too, transform back to human again), tries to stay behind to keep everything in purgatory not escape by using his body as patch to the hole (and guilty for leaving Sam's soul behind, self-punish)
+> Cas sees leviathans and everything, only way out is he juice up, so in order to bring Dean back, Cas absorbs souls in purgatory (tries best to avoid leviathans so stay sane mostly), blows up a hole in purgatory to push Dean out (heal him too, transform back to human again), tries to stay behind to keep everything in purgatory not escape by using his body as patch to the hole (and guilty for leaving Sam's soul behind, self-punish)

 ### Chap.
 5

-> **Outline:** Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back. they both back on earth, Dean finds out Sam has issue, ask Cas to check, realize Sam's soulless.
+> Dean insists him out too or else he'll jump back in & they'll help fix Cas's leviathan problem, Cas complies finally, drooping leviathan ooze occasionally but mostly can hold them back. they both back on earth, Dean finds out Sam has issue, ask Cas to check, realize Sam's soulless.
 >
-> Cas+Dean go to hell's cage together, Cas in god+leviathan form, fight off Lucifer/Michael, steal Sam's soul back and fixes him (heal/wipe the broken memories), remember to save Adam too (do the same healing for him), leave Michael/Lucifer down there for earth's sake
+> Cas+Dean go to hell's cage together, Cas in god+leviathan form, fight off Lucifer/Michael ("rock beats scissor, leviathan beats angel"), steal Sam's soul back and fixes him (heal/wipe the broken memories), remember to save Adam too (do the same healing for him), leave Michael/Lucifer down there for earth's sake
 >
 > (add setting: the more Cas use god power, the more leviathan-corrupted he is, so they can't keep asking him doing things; Dean keep worry about Cas's condition, Cas still morally grey but only light grey)